graphitemaster/gml/README.md

 programming language.

 # Why
-One of the projects I'm currently working on; Neothye, needed a scripting language primarly for constructing shaders and supplying global configuration of the engine as well as configuration files for materials.
+One of the projects I'm currently working on; Neothyne, needed a scripting language primarly for constructing shaders and supplying global configuration of the engine as well as configuration files for materials.